 If you have forgotten your mailbox number and/or combination, please send an email to firstname.lastname@example.org with a picture of your SSU student ID and a picture of your government issued ID.

-The SSU Mail Center (Phone number - 912-358-3126) is located on the first floor of the King-Frazier Complex, across from the University Bookstore.
-Stamps can be purchased there, and letters or packages can be mailed.
-Resident students are each charged a nominal fee for a mail box and must apply for a mailbox at the Mail Center..
-The service window is open from 8:30 a.m. to 4:30 p.m.
-Monday through Friday, except for University holidays.
+The Mail Center (phone number 912-358-3126) is located on the first floor of the King-Frazier Student Center, across from the University Bookstore.
+Stamps are available for purchase, and letters or packages can be mailed.
+Resident students are each charged a nominal fee for a mail box and must apply for a mailbox at the Mail Center.
+The service window is open from 8:30 a.m. - 4:30 p.m.
+Monday through Friday, except for university holidays.
 The mail center accepts cash, credit/debit cards, and the SSU ID card flex fund.

 Policies and Procedures